How to Get Your NOC Code

 "Complex Search" is similar to using the description keyword only you are presented with more options:

-Your prospective or current Canadian employer needs the NOC code to complete an application for a Labour Market Opinion (LMO).
-An LMO is a statement from HRSDC about the suitability of hiring a foreign worker to perform this particular job in Canada.
-If the company you will be working for is large enough, they may have an HR department that might even have experience in applying for LMOs, but if not, you will need to provide the job title associated with the NOC code to your employer so the employer can file the application and hopefully you can work in Canada or continue working in Canada.
+Your prospective or current Canadian employer needs the NOC code to complete an application for a Labour Market Impact Assessment (LMIA).
+An LMIA is a statement from HRSDC about the suitability of hiring a foreign worker to perform this particular job in Canada.
+If the company you will be working for is large enough, they may have an HR department that might even have experience in applying for LMIAs, but if not, you will need to provide the job title associated with the NOC code to your employer so the employer can file the application and hopefully you can work in Canada or continue working in Canada.

-To learn more about LMOs, see our work permit page.
+To learn more about LMIAs, see our work permit page.

 To learn more about immigration streams to Canada, use our free tool to see your options.